 City of Water Day is a harbor wide event, showing our whole region the potential of our waterfront for recreation, education, and economic development.
-While much of the day's activities are on Governors Island and Liberty State Park, City of Water Day reaches many corners of the waterfront.
+While much of the day's activities are on Governors Island and Maxwell Place Park (Hoboken), City of Water Day reaches many corners of the waterfront.

 email@example.com or 212-935-9831 xt 104.

 - Adults and families are welcome to Learn to Row in Floating the Apple’s colorfully painted 19c-style Whitehall rowboats from 3pm to 7pm.
 From 1pm to 3pm is Open House.
 Visitors may inspect our facilities and fleet of rowboats; meet our trained team of rowers; watch how we set up a gig for the day’s rowing exercises; learn how we prepare the afternoon’s cruise report, and determine the tide and analyze the current.
 You may also see how we construct our traditional rowboats using modern construction techniques.